Djacon/obsidian-ml-notes/Computer Science/Data Structures & Algorithms/Data Structures/Tree.md

 **Tree** [[data structure]] is a way of representing how a hierarchical system is organized.
-As such, tree structures are ideal for storing hierarchical data.
+As such, tree structures are ideal for storing hierarchical [[data]].
 A binary search tree (BST) is a tree structure in which each nonterminal node has no more than two child nodes

 #### Time Complexity: